 Wanting to apply what I had learned to more fish species, I started the Larval Fish Project (LFP).
 The project uses eggs collected from the ocean, which allows me to work on larval species without having to spawn them at my small hatchery.
 The process also allows me to document the various morphologies, pigmentations patterns and behaviors that makes culturing the larvae so thrilling.

 Somewhere along the way, my passion for fish led me to become an underwater photographer.
 Photography allows me to capture the ocean’s natural beauty as well as show the negative impacts that we have.
 The ocean needs people to care and powerful photographs help them do this.

 I started out breeding marine ornamental fishes fired up to mass produce new reef fish species and to eliminate wild fish collection.
 But experience has made me more realistic.
-Most collected marine ornamentals are still too difficult and costly to mass produce, much less to farm at a profit.
+Most collected marine ornamental fishes are still too difficult and costly to mass produce, much less to farm at a profit.
 Less in search of the “holy grail”, I now culture fish mainly out of interest, fascinated by fish larvae and eager to learn how to keep them alive.
-I spend months at a time in my small hatchery, documenting larval stages and chipping away at culture bottlenecks to improve my techniques.
+I spend months at a time in my hatchery, documenting larval stages and chipping away at culture bottlenecks to improve my techniques.
 I am excited to keep making progress, especially with new species.
 Experimental culture of a new marine aquarium fish creates incentive for others to culture that species and lays the groundwork for its production.
 Knowing that something can be done is often half the battle.